 The central portion of the face, and often the most noticeable, is mainly composed of one structure – the nose.
-Histories of trauma may be unknown and even happen at early ages (as infants) and can lead to crooked noses.
-Genetics can also determine nasal appearance.
+Nasal appearance can be affected by a number of factors including genetics, trauma, or previous surgeries.
+A history of trauma may be unknown and even happen at early ages (as infants) and can lead to crooked noses.
 These are corrected through a procedure called Rhinoplasty.
 A good rhinoplasty provides the best in functional as well as cosmetic outcome.
-This correct difficulties breathing while providing an improvement in the appearance of the nose.
+In other words, correcting any difficulty breathing while providing an improvement in the appearance of the nose.
 This is one of the most rewarding, yet complex, procedures that I perform and one of which I am very passionate.

 Common nasal complaints include a crooked nose, widened nasal bones, bulbous nasal tip, and scarring from previous procedures.

-Please see the Rhinoplasty Page for detail on the procedure, nasal analysis, and expectations.
+Please see the Rhinoplasty Page for further details on the procedure, nasal analysis, and expectations.